rafalcode/streeb12days/ep4_callingbirds.md

-all disliked him intensely why we thought it was a bit mad frightful little man his bottom thank you sir Arthur if you just if you have the larks here then I could remember something all I can remember is you didn't bring the latter five
+all disliked him intensely why we thought it was a bit mad frightful little man his bottom

+LK: Thank you sir Arthur

+SA: If you just if you
+have the larks here then I could remember something all I can remember is you didn't bring the latter five